-Capital Assets - Capital assets, which include land, construction in progress, infrastructure (water and wastewater facilities purchased, constructed, or donated), park improvements, and other capital assets, are reported in the governmental activities columns in the government-wide financial statements.
+Capital Assets - Capital assets, which include land, infrastructure (water and wastewater facilities purchased, constructed, or donated), park improvements, and other capital assets, are reported in the governmental activities columns in the government-wide financial statements.
 Capital assets are defined by the District as assets with an initial, individual cost of at least \$5,000.
 Such assets are recorded at historical cost, if purchased, or estimated acquisition value at the date of donation, if donated.
 The costs of normal maintenance and repairs that do not add to the value of the assets or materially extend assets' lives are not capitalized.
-Capital assets (excluding land and construction in progress) are depreciated using the straight line method over the following estimated useful lives: infrastructure - fifty years, park improvements - ten years, and other capital assets - ten to fifteen years.
+Capital assets (excluding land) are depreciated using the straight line method over the following estimated useful lives: infrastructure - fifty years, park improvements - ten years, and other capital assets - ten to fifteen years.